Predictive Analytics World for Healthcare Las Vegas 2019

 Gerhard currently serves on the Institute for Advanced Analytics Advisory Board and George Washington University’s Advisory Board for the Business Analytics graduate program.
 He was named to the NC State Computer Science Department’s “Hall of Fame” in its inaugural year.

-Gerhard Pilcher is speaker of the following session:
+Gerhard Pilcher is speaking in the following session:

-Karl Rexer is speaker of the following session:
+Karl Rexer is speaking in the following session:

 Louis F Rossiter Ph.D

 LOU ROSSITER is Research Professor in the Program in Public Policy, at The College of William & Mary, Williamsburg, VA.
 He has published over 50 journal publications on health economics and the role of competition in the financing and delivery of health services.

 Rossiter is founder of New Health Analytics, a Richmond-based health information technology company serving hospitals and freestanding surgery centers in 23 states.